WeijingZeng/JoBe/README.md

-# Final Project for CS554 -  JoBe
+# JoBe
+This is the final group Project for CS 554 Web Programming II @ Stevens Institute of Technology

 ## Group Members: